starbops/blog/blog/_posts/2021-08-09-inlets-the-cloud-native-tunnel.md

 ```

 It's worth mentioning that since in my deployment of K8s, there is
-[MetalLB](https://metallb.universe.tf/) running as a bare-metal load-balancer, I
+[MetalLB](https://metallb.universe.tf/) running as a bare-metal load-balancer,
+which allocates IP addresses from a private network segment (192.168.xx.0/24)
-have to make MetalLB and Inlets-operator know which LoadBalancer type of Service
+to LoadBalancer Services.
+So I have to make MetalLB and Inlets-operator know
-they should take care of.
-The solution by far is to install Inlets-operator with
+which LoadBalancer type of Service they should take care of.
+The solution by far
-`annotatedOnly=true` and add two annotations in every LoadBalancer type of
+is to install Inlets-operator with `annotatedOnly=true` and add two annotations
+in every LoadBalancer type of Service:
-Service:

 -  `metallb.universe.tf/address-pool: "dummy"`: "dummy" can be replaced with any
    other terms which isn't a valid address pool name in your MetalLB setup.
 This